The Dewalt DWS774 Review

 The first thing to note this model is available in a 230 volt version and a 110 volt version for those wanting to use the DWS774 on site.
 Unfortunately there is no cordless option, you will need to spend a good bit more to get this feature.

 The 1400 watt motor upgrades the power of the 1300 watt input of the DWS773, so the DWS774 delivers plenty of power to cope with tough hard woods as well as cutting metal (provided you have the correct blade).
 This is a little less powerful than the new DWS777 at 1800 watts.
 For most the 1400 watt input will be sufficient, if you are very heavy saw user then maybe look at the higher power.
+Otherwise with the upgraded power of the DWS774 vs DWS773 you should be fine.

 At the maximum this model will cut through a maximum of 250mm (9.8 inches) by 62mm (2.4 inches) at a 90 degree by 90 degree angle set up.
 This angle decreases to a minimum cut of 198mm (7.7 inches) by 48mm (1.8 inches) at a 45 degree by 45 degree angle.
 The maximum cut depth is 70 mm (2.7 inches) is pretty standard and will allow you to easily cut 2 by 4 lengths of wood.